-10 Best WiFi Routers Under $100 (2020)
+10 Best Routers Under $100 in 2020

 You can easily manage all the speeds, WiFi channels, QoS, and parental controls inside the app.
 Not to mention turn on alerts and notifications for network-based events.

 While the Archer A9 near the bottom of our list is technically a little faster than this next recommendation, the Archer AX series is the newest generation of routers from TP-Link.
-They’ve offered some of the best budget WiFi routers for several years, like the aging C7 or A9, and you’ll love their newer options.
+They’ve offered some of the best budget WiFi routers for several years, like the aging C7 or A9, and you’ll love their newer WiFi 6 options.

 One of the best WiFi routers for around $100 in 2020 will be the Archer AX1500 and AX3000 for several reasons.
 They’re built for the future and have all the latest technology.
-We’re talking about the brand new WiFi 6 protocol, which your next smartphone and HDTV will likely have.
+We’re talking about the brand new WiFi 6 (802.11ax) protocol, which your next smartphone and HDTV will likely have, or already does if you have an iPhone 11 or Galaxy Note 10/S20.
 Not to mention lots of WiFi channels, parental controls, QoS, gigabit speeds, dual-band support, OFDMA, MU-MIMO, and more importantly — smart features.

 The AX series all work with Amazon Alexa, and have several other “smart home” features that most cheap routers don’t offer.
+This is one of the best and most future-proof routers on our list.

 8. Google WiFi

-The next wireless router on our list is one that might not be the absolute best or the fastest, but that’s not always the most important thing to buyers.
+The next wireless router on our list is one that might not be the absolute best or the fastest, but that’s not what everyone is looking for.
+Some people want a reliable fast router, and some just want an enjoyable simple mesh router.
 Google’s original WiFi router offers an incredibly easy and enjoyable experience at an affordable price.

-And while the search giant just released a newer and faster Google Nest Wifi, it’s too expensive.
-Instead, the original Google WiFi still delivers a great experience that’s very very simple to use, looks good, and you can instantly buy another and use the Google Home app to add a second router in another room or upstairs in a matter of seconds.
+While the search giant recently released a newer and faster Google Nest Wifi, it’s too expensive.
+Instead, the original Google WiFi still delivers a great experience that’s very very simple to use, looks good, and takes about 3 minutes to set up.
+Plus, you can instantly buy another Google Router and use the Home app to add a second router in another room or upstairs in a matter of seconds.

 Google WiFi makes Mesh WiFi so easy that a caveman could set it up — and so can you.
 That’s in addition to everything else people enjoy from Google, all the smart home options with the Assistant, parent controls, QoS, and more.
-Personally, the biggest selling point is that you could get this for your grandparents and they’ll be able to set it up.
-Download the app, take a photo with your phone, make a password and you’re all set.
+Personally, the biggest selling point is that you could get this for your grandparents and they’ll be able to set it up themselves.
+For set up, you download the app, take a photo of the back of the router with a phone, choose a password and you’re all set.
 It’s fast, stable, reliable and easy WiFi.

 9. Motorola AC1700

 If you have a big house but don’t want to mess with WiFi extenders or a mesh system, consider the Motorola MR1700.
-This thing is affordable, powerful, and will cover your entire home.
+This thing is affordable, powerful, and will cover your entire home with the internet.

-Like most budget routers on our list, the Motorola MR1700 has fast speeds and all the features one would want.
+Like most affordable routers on our list, the Motorola MR1700 has fast speeds and all the features one would want.
 Additionally, there are six oversized antennas you can aim every which direction to cover the garage, backyard, upstairs and more.
+If you need a router with long coverage, get this.

-Four antennas deliver the 2.4 Ghz band, which reaches further but isn’t quite as fast.
+Four antennas deliver the 2.4 GHz band, which reaches further and is more stable but not quite as fast.
 Then, the other two are for 5Ghz speeds which you’ll want to use for gaming or video streaming.
-Similar to more expensive options, it does concurrent dual-band WiFi, four ethernet ports, and an easy setup process.
+Similar to more expensive options, it does concurrent dual-band WiFi, has four ethernet ports, and an easy setup process.

 10. TP-Link Archer A9 or C9 Router

 Last but not least, for now, is the TP-Link Archer A9 and C9 series.
 Similar to the model at the beginning of this post, the C9 is an extremely popular, powerful and fast router.
-And the A9 model is the same, only with Alexa built-in.
+And the A9 model is the same, only with Alexa built-in making it the best smart router.

-The Archer C9 is potentially the best router on this list, the fastest with (AC1900 speeds) and originally cost over $100, so at first it didn’t make this list.
+The Archer C9 is potentially the best router on this list, the fastest with (AC1900 speeds) and originally it cost over $100.
 However, now that it’s no longer brand new you can find both models for under $100, which is a screaming good deal.
 Plus, it goes on sale all the time.

 What makes this the best one on our list is the fast 600Mbps at 2.4GHz + 1300Mbps at 5Ghz speeds.
 Everything else at this price point tops out at AC1700, or less.
-Not to mention three internal and three external antennas for full-home coverage, simultaneous dual-band performance, MU-MIMO beamforming, smart connect, and Alexa support.
-Seriously, the Archer C9 is the best bang-for-your-buck WiFi router available in 2019.
+Meaning both channels on this dual-band router are fast, and it’s an extended range router.
+With three internal and three external antennas for full-home coverage, simultaneous dual-band performance, MU-MIMO beamforming, smart connect, and Alexa support, you’ll want to buy this.
+Honestly, the Archer C9 is the best bang-for-your-buck wireless router available in 2020.

 Final Thoughts

-There are a lot of great cheap or budget WiFi routers that have been released over the years, but these are some of our favorites.
+There are a lot of great cheap routers that have been released over the years, but these are some of our favorites.
 And while we’re expecting a few new additions to this list later in 2020, for now, these are still your best bet.
-You’re getting the latest technology, fast dual-band internet speeds, strong parental controls or even support for Circle with Disney, and all the features most people will ever need for under $100.
+You’re getting the latest technology, fast dual-band internet speeds, extended WiFi coverage, strong parental controls or even support for Circle with Disney, and all the features most people will ever need for under $100.

-Upgrade your home internet speeds, WiFi reach, and security all while saving money by getting yourself a new router.
+Upgrade your home internet speeds, WiFi range, and security all while saving money by getting yourself a new router.
 Then, we’ll continuously update this list with any and all the best options moving forward.

 2 Comments